 Hey guys, this is just a little note from me to let you know about a few changes I am making to the site.
 My resolution for the new year is to maintain a more consistent weekly update schedule so that you guys don’t have to wait so long for content, so from now on, the site will be updating on or around the Monday/Tuesday of every week (It will be either Monday or Tuesday for some of you because of time zones.)

 Additionally, I have decided to add a bonus chapter every month focused on the perspective of a character that you guys choose.
 These may be origin stories, background info, battle scenes, or even just slice of life stuff.
 To assist with this, I have set up a page in the site menu where people can vote for any character I have tagged in one of my chapters.
 I had been intending to limit these votes to my followers as a way of keeping track of the novel’s popularity through time while still rewarding you guys rather than taking stuff away.
-Unfortunately, it doesn’t look like I can do that without paying Wordpress a lot of money every month.
-So instead I would like to ask that anyone who votes please subscribe first because it’s only fair.
-This can be done with the grey and white follow icon at the bottom right of your screen to follow via email, or the blue follow icon at the bottom of the page if you wish to follow with a WordPress account.
-I aim to do these bonus chapters on the first Thursday of each month following the results of votes counted in the previous month.
-Kay, thanks for reading.
-Now, on with the story.
+I have since changed my mind on that because it felt a little alienating, so now anyone can vote regardless of whether they have followed.

 The two boys walked together in an awkward silence, neither one entirely sure of what they were supposed to say.
 James didn’t like the idea that the other boy could tell what he was feeling.
 It made him nervous, and the fact that he knew Casper could probably feel that nervousness wasn’t helping.
 A small part of him cursed the thin width of the sidewalk that prevented him from standing a little further out from the other boy without it being obvious.
 A larger part of him wished he’d played it a little cooler back in the alleyway.